Fixed vs Flexible Business Energy Tariffs: Which Contract Is Better for Your Business?

 A fixed energy contract locks in a unit rate for gas or electricity over a set period.
 This gives your business a clear price per kWh, which can make budgeting easier.

-What is a fixed energy contract for business?
+What is a fixed business energy tariff?

 Fixed contracts are often chosen by businesses that want: